I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-readdebuggerdata.md

 req.namespace :
 req.assembly :
 req.type-library :
-req.lib :
+req.lib : dbgeng.h
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : "*PDOT4_ACTIVITY, DOT4_ACTIVITY"
 ---

 # ReadDebuggerData method
-The <b>ReadDebuggerData</b> method returns information about the target that the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a> has queried or determined during the current session.
+The <b>ReadDebuggerData</b> method returns information about the target that the <a href="https://msdn.microsoft.com/fa52a1f0-9397-48a5-acbd-ce5347c0baef">debugger engine</a> has queried or determined during the current session.
 The available information includes the locations of certain key target kernel locations, specific status values, and a number of other things.

 ## Syntax